-The Doctor of Philosophy (PhD) program in Electrical Engineering prepares graduates for industrial or academic research in one or more of the following areas of specialization:
+The Doctor of Philosophy (PhD) program in Electrical Engineering prepares graduates for industrial or academic research in one or more of these areas:

 - Communications and Electromagnetics

 - Electronics and Electronic Materials

 - Power Systems

 - Solid State Devices